Features

 The custom hooks system has an event selector (file change, tool call, agent start/complete, more) and a handler form for custom shell or skill invocation.
 Per-scope handler chains let one event fire different handlers depending on where you are.

-Custom Quick Actions are per-project pinned prompts with custom icons.
-Custom slash commands bind any skill to /your-command.
+Custom Quick Actions are per-project pinned prompts or commands with custom icons.

 Granular Security